 When you are clear about your desired outcomes, for any conversation, (or maybe even more importantly life in general), it enables you to become aware anytime your thinking (and consequent behavior) starts to work against your desired outcomes.

-If you haven't already, access the Mindset of a High Performance employee training.
+access the Mindset of a High Performance employee training.
 This program will help you to map out exactly what you stand for and how you want to live, love and lead remarkably.

 Taking the effort to make a different choice, enables you to stop yourself automatically pulling the pin on the grenade of your emotions, and throwing the grenade at whomever happens to be closest.